hoppscotch/hoppscotch/README.md

  - Import cURL
  - Label requests

-🔌 **Web Socket**: Establish full-duplex communication channels over a single TCP connection.
+🔌 **WebSocket**: Establish full-duplex communication channels over a single TCP connection.

  - Send and receive data

+🌍 **GraphQL**: GraphQL is a query language for APIs and a runtime for fulfilling those queries with your existing data.

+ - Set endpoint and get schemas
+ - Multi-column docs

 🔐 **Authentication**: Allows to identify the end user.